lumeland/lume.land/docs/getting-started/command-line.md

 ---
 title: Command line usage
-description: Using Lume on the command line
+description: Using the command line interface of Lume
 order: 2
 ---